qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/translate-sts/csharp/dotnetcore.md

        {
            public static async Task TranslateSpeechToSpeech()
            {
-               // Creates an instance of a speech translation config with specified subscription key and service region.
+               // Creates an instance of a speech translation config with specified host and subscription key.
-               // Replace with your own subscription key and service region (e.g., "chinaeast2"). var config = SpeechTranslationConfig.FromSubscription("YourSubscriptionKey", "YourServiceRegion");
+               // Replace with your own subscription key and service region (e.g., "chinaeast2"). var config = SpeechTranslationConfig.FromHost(new Uri("wss://YourServiceRegion.stt.speech.azure.cn/"), "YourSubscriptionKey");

                // Sets source and target languages.
                // Replace with the languages of your choice, from list found here: https://docs.azure.cn/cognitive-services/speech-service/language-support#speech-translation